DFE-Digital/bat-design-history/app/posts/school-placements/2023-08-03-experiment-3-exploring-how-providers-might-report-information-about-school-placements.md

 ![Image showing the shortage subjects question](experiment-3-report-information--shortage-subjects.png 'Question page: What subjects does this shortage apply to?')

-For this prototype, we only show secondary subjects.
+For this prototype, we only showed secondary subjects.
 However, the list will include all subjects for which the provider can create courses on Publish teacher training courses (Publish).

 The shortage subjects question is repeated if the user has previously selected mentors and trainees (once for each option).